No sonnet read or written frames your grace,

 Could yet do justice to that peerless face,

-Proud work of God, which paltry praise demeans;
+Proud work of God, which any praise demeans;

 Here I praise not, His work speaks to rare birth,

-Yet still I write and so myself amaze
+Yet still I write where thoughts of you amaze

 That stands beyond the grasp of earthly ways.

 Humbled quite, yet still compelled to scribe

 So some soul hence might share in awed delight

 And in this verse there reading, so divine